williampan/williampan.net/content/about.md

 ---
 title:
 ---
-I am a recent graduate of the University of California, Berkeley, where I studied English and computer science, wrote an honors thesis on the *jueju* of the Late Tang poet Du Mu, and served as designer for *Berkeley Poetry Review*, *Room One Thousand*, and the Brueghel Family websites.
-I now work as a software engineer in Santa Barbara.
+I am a recent graduate of the University of California, Berkeley, and now work as a software engineer in Santa Barbara.
+Here, I post notes, translations, and fiction.

 <p class="center">
 wpan at berkeley dot edu